Douglas DC-7

 The Douglas DC-7 is a retired American airliner built by the Douglas Aircraft Company from 1953 to 1958.
-A derivative of the DC-6, it was the last major piston engine-powered passenger aircraft made by Douglas, being developed shortly after the earliest jet airliner—the de Havilland Comet—entered service and only a few years before the jet-powered Douglas DC-8 first flew in 1958.
-Larger numbers of both DC-7B and DC-7C variants were also built, with a handful of aircraft converted to cargo hauling or fire-fighting after their commercial transport days had passed.
+A derivative of the DC-6, it was the last major piston engine-powered passenger aircraft made by Douglas, being developed shortly after the earliest jet airliner, the de Havilland Comet, entered service and only a few years before the jet-powered Douglas DC-8 first flew in 1958.
+A large number of both DC-7B and DC-7C variants were also built, with a handful of aircraft converted for the purpose of cargo hauling or fire-fighting after their commercial transport days had passed.

-Unlike other far more successful propeller-driven Douglas aircraft, such as the DC-3 and DC-6, no examples of the DC-7 remain in service as of 2020.
+Unlike other propeller-driven Douglas aircraft that were far more successful, such as the DC-3 and DC-6, no examples of the DC-7 remain in service as of 2020.

 Design and development

 In 1945, Pan American World Airways requested a DC-7, a civil version of the Douglas C-74 Globemaster military transport.
 Pan Am soon canceled their order.
 That proposed DC-7 was unrelated to the later DC-6-derived airliner.

 American Airlines revived the designation when they requested an aircraft that could fly across the United States coast-to-coast non-stop in about eight hours.
 (Civil Air Regulations then limited domestic flight crews to 8 hours' flight time in any 24-hour period.)
 Douglas was reluctant to build the aircraft until American Airlines president C. R. Smith ordered 25 at a total price of $40 million, thus covering Douglas' development costs.

 The DC-7 wing was based on that of the DC-4 and DC-6, with the same span; the fuselage was 40 in longer than the DC-6B.
 Four eighteen-cylinder Wright R-3350 Duplex-Cyclone Turbo-Compound engines provided power.
 The prototype flew in May 1953 and American received their first DC-7 in November, inaugurating the first non-stop east-coast-to-west-coast service in the country (unrealistically scheduled just under the eight-hour limit for one crew) and forcing rival TWA to offer a similar service with its Super Constellations.
 Both aircraft frequently experienced inflight engine failures, causing many flights to be diverted.
 Some blamed this on the need for high-power settings to meet the national schedules, causing overheating and failure of the engines' power recovery turbines.